Why should I care?

 What can I do?

-Reducing exposure to radon can impact the risk of lung cancer.
+Reducing exposure to radon can impact the number of lung cancer deaths.
 Contact a certified inspector to have your home tested for radon.

 Gun violence takes about as many lives each year as automobile crashes in the U.S.8 Tell your members of Congress you demand they vote for commonsense safety measures to prevent gun violence.

-Designing roads that are friendly to cyclists and pedestrians will make our communities both safer and healthier, while reducing vehicle-related air pollution at the same time.
+Designing roads that are friendly to cyclists and pedestrians will make our communities both safer and healthier, but it is just a start.
 Visit APHA's Healthy Community Design page for resources that can help you influence the health of your community.
-Ask your local officials to build streets that are safe for all modes of transportation.
+Ask your local officials to build streets that are safe for all users.

 You can also use the power of the purse to make a difference in your community.
-Support farmers markets and local businesses that value health like stores that sell affordable healthy food and choose not to sell tobacco products.
+Support farmers markets and local businesses that value health like stores that sell affordable healthy food and choose not to sell tobacco.

 1 APHA: National Healthy Housing Standard